 An EEA national living in Ireland and working in Northern Ireland will have to consider their immigration options.
 They may be able to successfully apply for a “Frontier Worker” permit which will provide proof of their right to work in Northern Ireland (without requiring a work visa).

-Employers who have employees in this position should take advice as soon as possible, as further details of the “Frontier Worker” permit have yet to be released.
+Employers who have employees in this position should take advice as soon as possible.

 Does the impacted employee hold a British or Irish passport?
 If so, they will not be impacted by Brexit.